NWUHEP/ntupleProducer/LOG.md

  Log of changes
 ---------------
+2013-Aug-18
+ * Added back a few of the minor changes from Aug-01.
+It was a waste of my time.  skimLepton was not even fully implemented into the analyzer, it was just floating around unused and uninitialized.
+VarParser is still removed, looks like its more complicated then useful in its v6.4 iteration.
+Trigger names still need to be readded for H->llgamma

 2013-Aug-01
  * Using VarParser for selection isRealData option.
 Now one can run it with: ```cmsRun isRealData=1``` without editing the config file.
 One can also specify other option, or add (register) more.